 Founded in 180 BC as a Roman colony, you only have to walk mere metres before seeing the history unfold within the buildings and statues here.

 What sets this town apart from many others is that it is hidden away from the outside world.

 It is encircled by ‘The Ramparts’ – large walls surrounding the entire town, which were built in the 16th-17th Centuries to shut out traffic.
 This means that the town is a calming place to explore on foot.

-If you happen to be in nearby cities such as Pisa or Florence, then you can easily travel to Lucca by train.
-(I’d highly recommend public transport versus driving – not just as there is less stress involved but also because Lucca was adapted to decrease the number of cars coming in — you wouldn’t want to upset that status quo now, would you)?
+I’d highly recommend public transport versus driving.
+This isn’t just because there is less stress involved but also because Lucca was adapted to decrease the number of cars coming in — you wouldn’t want to upset that status quo now would you?

 Once you’ve explored all there is to see at this beautiful Cathedral, take a relaxed stroll through the rambling streets to find Piazza Napoleone.

 I found myself at the foot of a set of stone steps.
-I found out a few moments later that this was just one of many entrances up to The Ramparts; offering stunning scenery, perfect views all around and a calming stroll back to the rail station.
+I found out a few moments later that this was just one of many entrances up to The Ramparts, which offer stunning scenery, perfect views all around and a calming stroll back to the train station.